-----------------------------------

 The results of exercising are most significant during and straight away after an exercise.
 Lowered blood pressure may be most considerable right after you figure it out.

-So, health specialists theorize, an appropriate manner of fighting high blood pressure is probably to interrupt your exercising into numerous sessions at some point of the day.
+So, health specialists theorize, that an appropriate manner of fighting high blood pressure is probably to interrupt your exercising into numerous sessions at some point in the day.

 3. Swimming